choptastic/qdate/README.markdown

 %% But, you don't have to: if that's a common format you use in your
 %% application, you can register your format with the `qdate` server, and then
-%% easiy refer to that format by its key.
+%% easily refer to that format by its key.

 %% So let's take that format and register it
 16> qdate:register_format(longdate, "l, F jS, Y g:i A T").